+A courtesy runner must report to, and be acknowledged by, the umpire.
 A courtesy runner is in the game when he touches the base.
 If a courtesy runner is determined illegal, he will be called out upon touching the base and no other courtesy runner is allowed.
 The original runner may not return as the runner.
 An illegal courtesy runner on base is committing a continuing violation and may be called out upon appeal at any time while on base or, if he scores, prior to the first pitch to the next batter.